 ATJI hosts trainings each semester that can help 1Ls and others who are new to client experiences learn the fundamental skills needed for successful pro bono projects and internships.
 Visit our Programs, Events, & Trainings page for the latest!

 Consider opportunities that will expose you to a broad range of issues or skill sets to help you build your experience - and confidence.
 Staffing a community legal clinic with a volunteer attorney or conducting intake and client interviews through projects like the Moderate Means Program can often offer great initial exposure to working with clients.
-Searching through 1-Time and Short-Term/Flexible Projects tabs on ATJI's Pro Bono Portal is a great way to start!
+Logging on and searching opportunities on ATJI ConnectSU is a great way to start!

 Though you may not be getting paid, volunteer positions should be treated with the same level of professionalism and preparedness that you would bring to a job.
 A good place to start is to learn about the organization you are working for and about the clients or communities you may be working on behalf of.

-Take advantage of - the volunteer and pro bono resources that are available at your host entity and at the law school.
+Take advantage of volunteer and pro bono resources available at your host entity and at the law school.

 Read the relevant rules of professional responsibility.

-Through its Pro Bono Portal and Medialaw page, ATJI posts many relevant trainings and resources on things like how to effectively interview clients and working with interpreters.
+Through its ConnectSU portal, ATJI posts many relevant trainings and resources on things like how to effectively interview clients and working with interpreters.
 Other resources that may be relevant:

 Some important questions to ask when you are considering a new opportunity are: